Paul Burlin: European artistic exile

-Paul and Natalie moved to Paris in 1921.
-Shortly after a successful presentation at a conference on ethnomusicology, Natalie was struck by a taxi on the street and killed.
+Burlin and Natalie moved to Paris in 1921.
+Shortly after a presentation at a conference on ethnomusicology, Natalie was struck by a taxi on the street and killed.
 Paul was devastated.
 He remained in France.
 In 1924, he married his second wife, Margarete (Margot) Koop.
 Margarete was the mother of his only child, Barbara, who was born in 1927.
 Paul exhibited in New York, and in Paris.
 He studied European abstract painting styles, which influenced his increasingly socially concerned themes.
-Living in Europe for a decade may have contributed to Burlin's reception back home.
-It certainly gave him an opportunity to develop his style.
 His work was included in the New York Museum of Modern Art's Ninth Exhibition of Painting and Sculpture by Living Americans in 1930.
 Three of his paintings were shown: Flowers, 1927, Horses in Stable, ca. 1928, and Hills and Houses.
 Burlin was not able to attend, however, since he was still in Paris.

 Return to the United States

-In 1932, Paul, his wife, and daughter moved back to the United States.
-They settled in New York, where Paul lived for the rest of his life, when he was not traveling or working as an artist in residence.
+In 1932, Burlin, his wife, and daughter moved back to the United States.
+They settled in New York, where Burlin lived for the rest of his life, when he was not traveling or working as an artist in residence.
 He worked as a member of the Federal Project of the Whitney Museum.
-Paul Burlin was also among those who signed the call for the American Artist's Congress in 1936.
-In 1936, Paul and Margarete divorced.
-Paul married in 1937, to Helen Simonson.
+Burlin was also among those who signed the call for the American Artist's Congress in 1936.
+In 1936, Burlin and Margarete divorced.
+Burlin married Helen Simonson in 1937.